 So you are heading to Greece, and you are thinking to go to one of the two most famous Greek islands – Mykonos or Santorini.
 If you are pushed for time, and you can only pick one of them, our mini-guide will help you choose the best option.

-Keep in mind that in July and August, sun bathes both islands in a magnificent way.
+Keep in mind that in July and August, sun bathes both islands – Santorini and Mykonos – in a magnificent way.
 That is the reason most of the photos you see online (for both islands) look like postcards!

 You’ve probably seen all those pictures of white-washed houses and churches with blue domes.
-These exist on both islands, and they are even prettier in real life.
+Both, Santorini and Muykonos have them.
+They exist on both islands, and they are even prettier in real life.

 Santorini is world-famous for its stunning views of the volcano, and the romantic sunsets.
 Apart from the main town of Fira, you can enjoy the sunset from the smaller village of Firostefani, or the world-famous town of Oia.